ahaffg/awdioaber/README.md

 ![Blog](static/testing/userstories/blog.png)

+-Update-

+The fixed button that links to the top of the page has also been added to ease scrolling.

 #### Forum

 When you select the Forum link, you are presented with the construction holding image, and a button that takes you to the contact form.
 This code and image can be applied anywhere across the site and is useful for giving users an idea of how the site is going to be developed and how they can keep up to date on those developments.

 ![Construction](static/testing/userstories/construction.png)

+-Update-

+I discuss this further in the "features for next version" section.
+After the first assesment of this project I decided to remove this page as a result of the feedback.
+I understand why the assesor felt the page was unnecesary and distracting.
+Perhaps I could have better used the page to talk about how Awdio Aber wanted to set up a Forum, and that they are looking for moderators to help establish an online community, for example.
+However, due to time restrictions again, I decided that this aspect of the site was not a priority and the best use of my time would be to remove the page.

 #### Clwb Awdio